abcnews/odyssey/README.md

 #### Running visual tests locally

 Although the source of truth is controlled by the CI, it can still be useful to run tests locally during development.

-However, ultimately visual changes need to be approved in a PR using the workflows.
+However, ultimately visual changes should to be approved in a PR using the workflows.

 To do this effectively, you'll need to take a couple of steps: